The Bronze Hold

 During the Man King’s War, the hold served as important ground for both parties due to it’s positioning.
 Bridging the incoming armies, the leaders of the hold ultimately remained neutral in the conflict, much to the dismay of the Palestone army, and facilitated the movement of soldiers through the use of military vantage points.
 When the Man King’s army fell, the Bronze Hold received an influx of support from the High King, and reaped economic benifit, allowing it to grow even further in the fallout.

-The area encased within the Bronze Hold is vast.
+Residing to the south-west of Ecril, the area encased within the Bronze Hold is vast.
 The landscape is dotted with greenery and small forested areas, with many trade routes winding their way through.
 Small amounts of undergrowth and sprouting plant life is evident even upon the most well travelled roads, with only paltry strips of crag interrupting their growth.
 Plains of muddied yellowed grass also stretch across the hold, allowing ample numbers of crops to grow upon the dampened soil.
 The brassy colour alluded to within the hold’s name serves as a representation of these pastures, as the title substitutes the dull brown with a triumphant bronze.
 While the landscape is predominantly flat, it is not unusual to see large hills within the area.

 The weather is rather consistent within this part of Ecril, as clouds splutter light right on a usual basis.
 Days of pure sunshine are rare around southern Ecril, and are to be cherished.
 Snow falls very occasionally in the area, but events such as this are unusual.